 BIOGRAPHY: 2017

-See a Short BiographyMilestonesor:
+See a Short Biography, or jump to:

-In January 2017, Empathy Test performed at Planet Myer Day in Leipzig, Germany, and in Denmark (a support slot for Mesh) and Sweden (Electronic Winter Festival) for the first time.
 In February 2017, Empathy Test released a second single, By My Side.
 The b-side, Vampire Town, proved more popular than the A-side, and premiered on The Line of Best Fit, who said it “wouldn’t sound out of place snaking into the soundtrack of Netflix series Stranger Things”.

 A third single, Bare My Soul, premiered on Clash and was released in April 2017, to coincide with a second European tour, which included four dates opening for Aesthetic Perfection and a further nine as main support for Mesh.
 Weeks before the tour, keyboard player Jacob Ferguson-Lobo left to concentrate on his own music (he now plays full time with GeeJay) and was quickly replaced with Samuel Winter-Quick.